danieloneill/ComponentPrinter/README.md

 * bool abort()
   * attempt to abort the current print job, and close the session.

-* bool saveImage(string fileName, string fileFormat, int quality)
-  * save an image of the component to an image file.

 * bool setup()
   * display a print dialogue. configures the printer context and returns true if the user clicks 'print', false otherwise.